San Diego State University (Liberal Studies with Spanish Emphasis)

 I dedicated the last five years of my teaching to instruct the incredible children that were two or more years below grade level.
 I then learned I had the amazing ability to encourage struggling children to become and do their very best; which often times exceeded grade level expectations.
 I also built upon their own unique strengths which gave them the confidence they needed to learn and implement new skills.

-Presently, my main goal is to fully engage these learners with specific leveled materials that each individual child can learn from.
-Not only do I meet their present needs, I also look forward and get them ready for the grade level ahead.
+Presently, my objective is to fully engage learners with research based, current, and leveled materials that are colorful, fun, and engaging.
+I use them not just to meet their present needs, but I look ahead and prepare them for the next grade level.
 Results happen quickly after tutoring begins.
-In fact, all of my parents see measurable results within the first few weeks of tutoring and I can guarantee that you will too.
+In fact, my parents see measurable results within the first few weeks especially with the child's confidence level.

 Elementary Math: As a child and into adulthood, I couldn't get a firm understanding of math until my parents hired a tutor for me in high school.
 Wow!!
 What a difference she made in my comprehension, especially with word problems.
 Then, I successfully passed all of the math entrance exams for college and was able to teach math to elementary students in a way they could grasp and easily convert to every day situations.
 I also learned that children learn best with hands on materials where they can actually see the meaning of equations instead of just working them on a worksheet.

 Reading: Reading is a learned skill that doesn't come easily for some children and it's not their fault.
 It's not yours either.
 There have been many ways to teach reading but what has worked best for me is a strong foundation in a well established phonics program.
-In fact, I have taught many non-readers from preschool to adults, not only how to read, but how to understand what they have read with the phonics program I use.
+In fact, I have taught many non-readers from preschool to adults, not only how to read, but to understand what they have read.

 Common Core: The Common Core Curriculum has been a wake up call for all of us.
 It is a drastic change of teaching and learning that has brought about confusion, frustration, and pressure for children to perform at higher levels than they ever have before.
 I have taught and tutored the common core to children grades K-5 and understand its technicalities.
 I would be more than happy to tutor your child and help you understand the basic principals behind its objectives.